 BIMData™ Online 3D BIM Viewer

-In 2018, I worked remotely with BIMData in Lyon, France, to develop the WebGL-based 3D viewer
+In 2018, I worked remotely with the BIMData development team in Lyon, France, to develop the WebGL-based 3D viewer

 We developed the viewer on xeogl, an open source WebGL library I created for developing 3D model visualization applications in Web browsers without using plugins.

 In this article, I’ll describe some of the features that I implemented within the viewer.